fnaoto/sample-terraform/README.md

-# aws-sample
+# terraform-sample
-sample code for aws.
+sample code of terraform.